Random-Devil-with-internet/Evidence_Guide/Css-Javascript.md

 </script>
 ```
 # Reflection
-After I have leared about how to control the style and behaviour of a website using css and JavaScript I can now apply that knowledge to help with my assignment for making the website and if I ever hane to
+After I have leared about how to control the style and behaviour of a website using css and JavaScript I can now apply that knowledge to help with making the website for my assignment that will require the skills that I learned above.
+If I ever have to do web development in the future I will know how to code the style and functionality of a website.
+By knowing a wider range of computer languages I can learn and adapt to new scenarios in programing.